NishanthSpShetty/go-service-layout/README.md

 Clone the repo and you will find the detailed instructions in the package containing in this template.

+Check [this](https://github.com/NishanthSpShetty/gmod) small tool to set this up for you :)

 ### Contribuition

 As this is a freezed template, not expecting any contributions, please star it will make me happy to continue doing the good work.